dimitri/pgloader/pgloader.1.md

     *FILENAME MATCHING* clause (see above); whereas the *MySQL* source only supports a MySQL database URI specification.

-    In all cases, the *FROM* clause is able to read its value from an environment variable when using the form `GETENV 'varname'`.

   - *INTO*

 	The PostgreSQL connection URI must contains the name of the target table where to load the data into.
 That table must have already been created in PostgreSQL, and the name might be schema qualified.

-    The *INTO* target database connection URI can be parsed from the value of an environment variable when using the form `GETENV 'varname'`.

 	Then *INTO* option also supports an optional comma separated list of target columns, which are either the name of an input *field* or the